The Amplitude for Classical Gravitational Scattering at Third Post-Minkowskian Order: Conclusion

 \subsection{Acknowledgements}

+We acknowledge interesting discussions with participants at the GGI workshop "Gravitational scattering, inspiral, and radiation", April-May, 2021.
 The research of P.V. has received funding from the ANR grant ``Amplitudes'' ANR-17- CE31-0001-01, and the ANR grant ``SMAGP'' ANR-20-CE40-0026-01 and is partially supported by Laboratory of Mirror Symmetry NRU HSE, RF Government grant, ag.
 No 14.641.31.0001.
 P.V. is grateful to the I.H.E.S. for the use of their computer resources.
 The work of P.H.D. was supported in part by DFF grant 0135-00089A.
-The work of N.E.J.B. was supported in part by the Carlsberg Foundation.
+The work of N.E.J.B.-B. was supported in part by the Carlsberg Foundation.